sanskaryal/research/README.md

 1.  `data_downloader.py`: A utility script to download the necessary OrganMNIST datasets (Axial, Coronal, and Sagittal views).
 2.  `caps_initial.py`: The main script that defines, trains, and evaluates the CapsNet model on one of the downloaded datasets.
+3.  `federated_caps.py`: A script that trains the CapsNet model in a federated learning setting.

 ## Requirements